-All the materials described above make up the Summary Plan Description for Citigroup's fully insured HMOs.
+All the materials described above make up the Plan document for Citigroup's fully insured HMOs.
 It is intended to comply with the requirements of ERISA and other applicable laws and regulations.
-This summary does not create a contract or guarantee of employment between Citigroup and any individual.
+This Plan document does not create a contract or guarantee of employment between Citigroup and any individual.